 The Visualase MRI-Guided Laser Ablation System is indicated for use as a minimally invasive procedure to ablate, necrotize or coagulate soft tissue through interstitial irradiation or thermal therapy under magnetic resonance imaging (MRI) guidance for wavelengths 800nm through 1064nm in cranial neurosurgery.

 The Visualase system uses a laser to destroy unwanted soft tissue.
 Light energy is delivered to the target area using a small laser catheter.
-As the laser light is delivered, temperature in the target area rises.
-Real-time MRI thermographic imaging clearly maps tissue temperature changes, providing you precise control of the tissue ablation.
+As the laser light is delivered,

 Live MR thermometry lets you monitor tissue ablation in real time.
 With simultaneous, multiple plane monitoring and the ability to superimpose MR thermometry and thermal damage estimate maps, you can define and monitor the ablation zone, giving you the precision you need to deliver the results you expect.9-10